mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentSpecialEducationProgramAssociationsApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/vnd.ed-fi.studentspecialeducationprogramassociation.minnesota-sisvendor-profile.readable+json
+ - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a name="poststudentspecialeducationprogramassociation"></a>
-# **PoststudentSpecialEducationProgramAssociation**
+# **PostStudentSpecialEducationProgramAssociation**
-> void PoststudentSpecialEducationProgramAssociation (EdFiStudentSpecialEducationProgramAssociationWritable studentSpecialEducationProgramAssociation)
+> void PostStudentSpecialEducationProgramAssociation (EdFiStudentSpecialEducationProgramAssociation studentSpecialEducationProgramAssociation)

 Creates or updates resources based on the natural key values of the supplied resource.